JoannaAdermark1/My_django_project/README.md

 2. Access the application in your web browser at `http://127.0.0.1:8000/`.

-3. Log in with your credentials or register for a new account.
+3. Log in with credentials or register for a new account.

 4. Explore the ToDo list features, create tasks, and manage your daily activities.